manodrea/manodrea.github.io/_pages/shopcollection.md

 Jasmincense is completely botanical and alchohol-free, featuring jojoba oil that locks moisture in the skin without leaving a single trace of residue.
 All ingredients are completely natural, no synthetics.

 Personal Note :

-This scent is quite special to me.
-The key notes subtly transport me to moments in my childhood growing up in Java.
+This scent is quite special to me and I use this myself for relaxing activities.
 For this piece of my collection I use top grade green hojari sacred frankincense, which is ground and processed by my own hand.